 1. “It’s free.. what’s the catch”?

 There is no catch.
 The AFRF have been busily sourcing funding to be able to offer the retreat to you for no cost to you.
 We believe that as emergency first responders you deserve to have access to a retreat that allows you to reconnect, reframe and reset.
 While volunteers are targeted by the AFRF, all first responders have experiences to share, are capable of enhancing their mental well-being and can accept opportunities for self-improvement.

 2. Will we have to share a room?

 No, everyone will have their own room.
 Rooms will have an ensuite, with a few exceptions.
 So, it doesn’t matter if you snore!
 The option to share, in rooms with a capacity for more, is entirely your decision – if we seek to squeeze a few more into the course.

 3. What will we be doing?

-FRESHER is an opportunity for volunteers to spend time together and share stories and experiences with people who understand and know what it’s like to be an emergency first responder.
+FRESHER is an opportunity for emergency first responders to spend time together and share stories and experiences with people who understand and know what it’s like to be an emergency first responder.
 We will provide you with education, strategies and tools to improve and support your overall wellbeing and mental health.
 It will be a social, friendly weekend with some laughs along the way.